 Of course, not all chocolate and wine pairings work quite as beautifully together as others.
 Just like complimenting the right food to the right wine, one must know how to best pair wine and chocolates together for the best flavor combination.

-For example, red wines with notes of berries and cloves pair beautifully with chocolate’s rich, creamy, sweet flavours.
-Dark chocolates, with its high percentage of cocoa, are to be savoured with a robust, bold red… not merely enjoyed.
-This is the magic of finding the perfect flavour combination.
+For example, red wines with notes of berries and cloves pair beautifully with chocolate’s rich, creamy, sweet flavors.
+Dark chocolates, with its high percentage of cocoa, are to be savored with a robust, bold red… not merely enjoyed.
+This is the magic of finding the perfect flavor combination.

 And where better to learn the nuances of wine and chocolate pairings than in a castle in France?
 AmaWaterways brings guests to the splendid 16th century castle, the Château de Tournon.
 Listed as a historical monument since 1938, the castle offers lovely views and a very authentic atmosphere.
 A local expert will guide you through a special presentation and delicious pairing that is sure to entice your taste buds.